Using the STAC Specification#

 Resource developers and providers may choose in which catalogue collection they want to register their resources.
 It is typically the name or organisation of the user publishing the resources but this is not mandatory.

-The collection identifier must be provided in the collection
+The collection identifier must be provided in the collection field.

 For example: